cfengine/documentation/reference/promise-types.markdown

      value_notkept  => "-10.0"; # not keeping this promise costs is 10 dollars per hour
      ifelapsed       => "60";   # one hour
      }
 ```

 #### audit

+**Description**: A true/false switch for detailed audit records of a promise.

+If this is set, CFEngine will perform auditing on this specific promise.
+This
+means that all details surrounding the verification of the current promise
+will be recorded in the audit database.

 **Type**: [`boolean`][Promises#Promise_Attributes]

-**Description**: The `audit` menu option policy is a true/false switch for
-detailed audit records of a promise.
-If this is set, CFEngine will perform
-auditing on this specific promise.
-This means that all details surrounding
-the verification of the current promise will be recorded in the audit
-database.

 **Default value:** false

 **Example**:

 ```cf3
      body action example
      {
      # ...

      audit => "true";
      }
 ```

 #### background

 **Type**: [`boolean`][Promises#Promise_Attributes]

-**Description**: The `background` menu option policy is a true/false
-switch for parallelizing the promise repair.
-If possible, perform the
+**Description**: A true/false switch for parallelizing the promise repair.

-verification of the current promise in the background.
-This is advantageous
+If possible, perform the verification of the current promise in the
-only if the verification might take a significant amount of time, e.g.
+background.
+This is advantageous only if the verification might take a
-in remote copying of filesystem/disk scans.
+significant amount of time, e.g. in remote copying of filesystem/disk scans.

 On the Windows version of CFEngine Enterprise, this can be useful if we don't
 want to wait for a particular command to finish execution before checking